Delhivery invest in Ahmedabad based startup ‘Food Memories’

 Owned and operated by One Click Innovations Pvt.
 Ltd, the platform features more than 200 major brands and more than 3,000 Indian food products.
 It delivers these items to customers across the globe.

 “We’re now operational in 26 states across India and with the support of our investors, our first retail touchpoint will come up in Ahmedabad followed by gradual expansion to strong demand centers in the country”, said Sikh, who is also Food Memories’ chief executive officer.

 The Gurugram-based e-commerce logistics major Delhivery was launched in 2011 by Sahil Barua, Mohit Tandon, and Suraj Saharan.
 Later, they were joined by Bhavesh Manglani and Kapil Bharati.

 In May, last year, the logistics company cum supply chain enabler had secured $30 million funding from Chinese conglomerate Fosun International.
-Since its inception, Delhivery had amassed hundreds of million in funding from likes of Tiger Global Management, Nexus Venture Partners, Times Internet Limited (TIL) and others.
+Since its inception, Delhivery had amassed hundreds of millions in funding from likes of Tiger Global Management, Nexus Venture Partners, Times Internet Limited (TIL), and others.

 It currently claims to service about 1200 cities and 12000 pin codes.
-It has about 24 fulfilment centres for B2C and B2B fulfilment services and works with companies like Flipkart, Paytm and several others.
+It has about 24 fulfillment centers for B2C and B2B fulfillment services and works with companies like Flipkart, Paytm, and several others.
 Last year, Delhivery was also in talks to raise a funding round from Alibaba.